A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Minnesota, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 about 40 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
+For Minnesota, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, over 40 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, almost 58 percent of the students earning engineering PhDs in the state in recent years were also non-citizens.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)